pacphi/tf4k8s/experiments/azure/iam/README.md

 # Create a new service principal on Microsoft Azure

-Authenticate
+## Authenticate

 ```
 az login
 ```

-Find out what subscriptions you have
+## List subscriptions

 ```
 az account list
 ```
-> One or more subscriptions may appear e.g., `"id": "43b2e2c4-5eaf-46fd-b133-f44a21402d99"`
+> One or more subscriptions may appear.
+Take note of an id, e.g., `"id": "43b2e2c4-5eaf-46fd-b133-f44a21402d99"`.

-Set your subscription id
+## Set your subscription id

 ```
 az account set --subscription=<subsciption-id>